-Her work has been regularly displayed in galleries across the UK and within Europe, including work held in the national collection at The Rijkmuseum, museum of the Netherlands.
+Her work has been regularly displayed in galleries across the UK and within Europe, including work held in the national collection at The Rijkmuseum, museum of the Netherlands and the 500 year old national portrait museum held at The Royal College of Physicians, London.
 Her current touring exhibition ‘FlipSide’ received considerable public and press support.

 Van der Weert studied photography at The Arts Institute of Bournemouth and The London College of Fashion.